supriyanagesh94/EMA_response/README.md

 2. Mean imputation of missing EMA responses
 3. Including the variance of responses (over history)
 4. Sliding window approach to extract sequences of features of length num_past
+5. Saving the the constructed train, val, test sequences in .pickle files

 A trained LSTM model can be loaded using the scipt modelLoader.py

 Hyperparameters of the attention LSTM can be set in this script after line 117

+The model performance for prediction can be computed using the script modelPrediction.py.
+The script includes methods to perform:

+1. Loading the saved features from featconst.py
+2. Loading the trained model
+3. Generating the predictions for next EMA response for each input sequence
+4. Computing the AUROC, Accuracy, Confusion matrix for the predictions